HritikR/t23emu/README.md

 ## debugging notes

-Most fixes in this repo start from the boot log.
+Most fixes start from the boot log.

-When the firmware waits forever, check what it is polling.
-When Linux times out, check which interrupt or status bit it expected.
-The emulator should grow from those facts, not from guessing a whole SoC up front.
+When the firmware hangs, check what it's polling.
+When Linux times out, check which interrupt or status bit it was waiting for.
+The emulator should grow from those facts — not from guessing a whole SoC up front.

 The main loop prints a peripheral summary at the end of a run.
 Hot registers are usually the best clue.

 ## todo

-- [x] boot SPL far enough to initialize DDR
+- [x] boot SPL far enough to init DDR
 - [x] run relocated U-Boot from RAM
 - [x] capture UART output
 - [x] report board info as `T23N`